dilshan-49/CircuitSeer/README.md

 3. **Analyze**: The initial analysis from the AI will appear in the chat window on the right.
 4. **Chat**: Use the input box at the bottom of the chat window to ask follow-up questions.
 5. **Exit**: Click the red power icon in the top-right corner to cleanly shut down the application.

+---

+## 🔮 Potential Future Developments

+I believe this project provides a solid foundation that can be extended in several exciting directions to create an even more powerful assistant.
+Some potential enhancements are:

+- **RAG-Powered Knowledge Base**: To improve factual accuracy, a Retrieval-Augmented Generation (RAG) architecture could be implemented.
+This would involve creating a vector database from component datasheets(can use knowledgebase from the Digital Ocean services), allowing the agent to ground its answers in verifiable technical documentation.

+- **E-commerce Sourcing Agent**: A new agent tool could be developed to search online electronics vendors (e.g., Digi-Key, Mouser).
+This would enable users to ask "Where can I buy this?" and receive a list of suppliers, prices, and direct product links.

+- **Full PCB Analysis**: The agent's capabilities could be expanded to analyze an entire Printed Circuit Board (PCB).
+This would allow users to upload a photo of a board and ask the agent to identify multiple components, locate specific parts, or describe different sections of the circuit.

+- **Project History & BOM Generation**: A feature could be added to save a history of all components analyzed for a specific project.
+From this history, the agent could be tasked with generating a complete Bill of Materials (BOM), including part numbers, specifications, and sourcing links.